scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 ---
 title: Learning to sort
-date: 2020-08-02 18:35:35
+date: 2020-08-17 00:07:42
 tags: ["algorithms","programming","data structures","go","tech interviews"]
 ---

-I kind of procasinate over starting to learn about sorting whenever I am preparing for interviews.
-Mainly due to the fact that, we need to memorize the working of various sorting algorithms.
-But over the time, I have come to a realization that each sorting algorithm is based on some intution and if we are able to understand those intutions, then it becomes easy to remember how they work.
+I kind of procrastinate over starting to learn about sorting whenever I am preparing for interviews.
+Mainly because we need to memorize the working of various sorting algorithms.
+But over time, I have realized that each sorting algorithm is based on some intuition and if we can understand those intuitions, then it becomes easy to remember how they work.

+A fair-warning: This blog post doesn't contain many images, animations, etc. Just a bunch of text, math, and code - the minimum things just enough for me to get ideas about sorting whenever I feel like!

 One of my earliest attempts at learning about sorting algorithms is by writing [machinepack-sort](http://node-machine.org/machinepack-sort)